athomasoriginal/clojurescript-30/README.md

 This is Wes Bos's [JavaScript 30](https://javascript30.com/) challenge written in [ClojureScript](https://clojurescript.org/).

-The original goal was to become better at functional programming.
-I would learn Clojure, a functional language, and then apply these skills to JavaScript.
-What this repo has become is me documenting the process I used to learn ClojureScript.
-Each repo contains the exercises written in ClojureScript and write-ups on lessons learned.
+My original goal with learning Clojure was to learn functional programming.
+The idea was that I would learn Clojure, a functional language, and then apply these skills to JavaScript.
+This repo represents those efforts.
+However, there was an unintended side effect: I ended up documenting a process by which I learned Clojure.

+The result is this repo which contains each of the JS30 exercises written in ClojureScript and write-ups on lessons learned.
 In this spirit, I hope others find this repo and can use it on their own journey towards learning Clojure.

-If you skeptical on why ClojureScript, or what it is, there is an excellent video called [ClojureScript for Skeptics](https://www.youtube.com/watch?v=gsffg5xxFQI&feature=player_embedded) which really highlights the story elements that make `cljs` a compelling language.
+Never heard of Clojure?
+Skeptical?
+I encourage you to watch [ClojureScript for Skeptics](https://www.youtube.com/watch?v=gsffg5xxFQI&feature=player_embedded) which really highlights the story elements that make Clojure a compelling language.

 # Table of Contents